R-holmes10/areness-role-management-app/README.md

-# areness-role-management-app
+# Role Management System using MERN Stack
-Role Management System using MERN Stack
+Switch to master branch to access the code.